 Our Teaching Hospitals

 The University of Texas MD Anderson Cancer Center is one of the original three comprehensive cancer centers in the United States.
 MD Anderson is the largest, and widely regarded as one of the foremost cancer centers in the world.
 MD Anderson ranks first in the number and amount of research grants awarded by the National Cancer Institute.
-By studying how cancer begins and responds to various treatments, we can help patients overcome disease and prevent recurrence.
 MD Anderson Cancer Center has ranked as one of the top two hospitals in cancer care every year since U.S. News & World Report began its annual “America’s Best Hospitals” survey in 1990.
 Many physicians are frequently recognized as among the best in the nation by services including Best Doctors in America.
+Residents rotate on hematology and oncology services, and also work with MDA faculty and fellows at LBJ hospital.
+Residents interested in fellowship have opportunities for research and subspecialty continuity clinics.

 The Michael E. DeBakey VA Medical Center serves as the primary health care provider for almost 130,000 veterans in southeast Texas.
 Veterans from around the country are referred to the MEDVAMC for specialized diagnostic care, radiation therapy, surgery, and medical treatment including cardiovascular surgery, gastrointestinal endoscopy, nuclear medicine, ophthalmology, and treatment of spinal cord injury and diseases.
 The MEDVAMC is home to a Post-Traumatic Stress Disorder Clinic; Network Polytrauma Center; an award-winning Cardiac and General Surgery Program; Liver Transplant Center; VA Epilepsy and Cancer Centers of Excellence; VA Substance Abuse Disorder Quality Enhancement Research Initiative; Health Services Research & Development Center of Innovation; VA Rehabilitation Research of Excellence focusing on mild to moderate traumatic brain injury; Mental Illness Research, Education and Clinical Center; and one of the VA’s six Parkinson’s Disease Research, Education, and Clinical Centers.
 In late 2012, the MEDVAMC received official designation as a Kidney Transplant Center.
-Including the outpatient clinics in Beaumont, Conroe, Galveston, Houston, Katy, Lake Jackson, Lufkin, Richmond, Texas City, and Tomball, MEDVAMC outpatient clinics log more than a million outpatient visits annually.
+Residents rotate on general medicine wards and have longitudinal continuity clinic at the VA.